morotsman/primes_generator/README.md

 > http --stream GET :8081/prime/17

+## Build the APP

+I'm building the app with [sbt-native-packager].

+    sbt stage
+    cd target/universal/stage
+    ./bin/<app-name>

+It's also possible to create dock images:

+    sbt
+    # create a zip file
+    > universal:packageBin
+    # create a deb file
+    > debian:packageBin
+    # publish a docker image to your local registry
+    > docker:publishLocal

 ## PrimeNumberService

 > The `prime-number-server` does the actual Prime number calculation - it serves responses continuously over Finagle OR gRPC and uses proper abstractions to communicate failure